 EMC major Sam Willey, a junior at MTSU, directed the behind-the-scenes documentary in Nashville.
 Haley Ellis, who graduated in December from MTSU, and Megan Brantley, another junior EMC major, are line producers.

 “This is a wonderful learning experience for us all,” Neff said.
 “I’m thrilled to be involved and help students any way I can.
 It’s a unique and wonderful way MTSU is tying the professional world to the student world.
 We’re always looking for real-world projects, so this is a great mix.”

 The documentary has a quick turnaround time to meet the PBS airing and sales deadline, so MTSU students will be working through the early spring to create an archival-quality product.

 “Sometimes it’s a blessing for a media project to have a fast deadline,” joked new EMC department chairman Billy Pittard, a multi-Emmy-winning media entrepreneur and MTSU alumnus.
 “It’s great to see our students shine on a project like this.”

-You can view a video on the Loveless Barn project below as well as photos from the filming.
+You can view a video on the Loveless Barn project above as well as photos from the filming below.